 The bane of woodlands!!!
-This nasty little invasive has the ability to takeover a woodland area with a “take no prisoners” approach.
-When we purchased our land in 2005, which included 3 acres of woods, there was a near monoculture of garlic mustard.
-We began in earnest to rid our woods of this even though “eradicate” and “garlic mustard” are never used in the same sentence.
+This non-native plant can overrun a woodland area with a “take no prisoners” approach.
+When we purchased our land in 2005, which included 3 acres of woods, there was a monoculture of garlic mustard.
+We began in earnest toremoveit.

 Garlic mustard is a biennial herb.
 First year plants are a small rosette and second year plants grow much taller, flower, and set seeds, many, many, many seeds!
 These seeds are dispersed via foot traffic, animal fur, and water movement.
 Garlic mustard is allelopathic and can quickly outcompete any natives eventually leaving the woods with an unhealthy, singular flora component.
 My opinion is that it is never a good thing to have a monoculture.
 Diversity is the key to a good healthy environment.
 Frankly, that can be applied to all aspects of life!!!